-Before we get started, let’s review the basics.
 Your employer brand impacts just about every facet of your business, from recruiting and retention to performance and profitability.
 Companies with a strong employer brand typically experience higher employee engagement, lower turnover and more recruiting success.
 Consider the following statistics:

-- A strong employer brand can reduce your cost per hire by 50% and increase the number of qualified applicants by another 50%.
+- A strong employer brand can reduce your cost-per-hire by 50 percent and increase the number of qualified applicants by another 50 percent.

-- To make up for poor employer brand, companies must offer a 10% pay increase to attract top job seekers.
+- To make up for a poor employer brand, companies must offer a 60 percent pay increase to attract top job seekers.

-Step 1: Align your strategy with organizational needs.
-An effective strategy will be shaped by the business’s short- and long-term needs, taking into account everything the organization wants to accomplish and the skillset it will require to do so.
-Fortunately, aligning your employer branding strategy with organizational needs is fairly straightforward.
+An effective strategy will be shaped by the business’s short- and long-term needs, taking into account everything the organization wants to accomplish and the skill set it will require to do so.
 Start by answering a few basic questions:

-- What objectives will the business pursue over the next 12-36 months?
+- What objectives will the business pursue over the next 12 to 36 months?

 - What new products and services are in the pipeline?